 Outsiders Should Never Criticize Vietnam

-You may hear Vietnamese criticize their government or country but it is best if you stay away from any criticism of the Vietnamese government past or present.
+You may hear Vietnamese criticize their government or country, but it is best to avoid criticism of the Vietnamese government, past or present.
 Also, just common sense tells you not to criticize Vietnam in any way.

 Vietnamese pride themselves in wanting to be kind, gracious, and generous hosts to visitors.
-If you start to tell them how much you hate or dislike Vietnam they may take offense or even take it extremely personal like they did not do enough to make you feel welcome.
-It is best just to leave these opinions to yourself while you are in Vietnam.
+If you start to tell them how much you hate or dislike Vietnam, they may take offense or even take it extremely personally, like they did not do enough to make you feel welcome.
+It is best to leave these opinions to yourself in Vietnam.

-When you are shopping on the street or at a street market, most of the people there expect that you will negotiate.
-The time when I find they do not want to negotiate is if they have clearly listed “fixed price.”
-That should tell you the price is fixed and that they will not discount the price.
+Most people expect you to negotiate when you are shopping on the street or at a street market.
+The time when I find they do not want to negotiate is if they have listed a “fixed price.”
+That should tell you the fixed price and that they will not discount it.

-Generally in Vietnam, you do not need to tip.
-At least not like in the United States where you will give 18 or 20% of the restaurant bill in a tip.
-Normally here when I got out to eat I may leave a small amount as a tip.
-But a tip is not expected like it is other parts of the world.
+Generally, in Vietnam, you do not need to tip.
+At least not in the United States, you will give 18 or 20% of the restaurant bill in a tip.
+Normally in Vietnam, I may leave a small amount as a tip when I eat.
+But a tip is not expected like in other parts of the world.

-If someone was really good or you had a very large party where they gave exceptional service, you may want to give them a bit extra in a tip.
-But this really just depends upon you.
+If someone was perfect or you had a huge party where they gave exceptional service, you may want to give them a bit extra in a tip.
+But this depends upon you.

-Many of the Vietnamese traditions and their culture are based on worship and belief in their ancestors.
+Many Vietnamese traditions and culture are based on worship and belief in their ancestors.
 The great fear in Vietnam is that the dead will not find peace in the afterlife and will be left to wander the earth as tortured spirits.

 A lot of people in Vietnam believe in the supernatural.
 They may even believe the spirits or their deceased ancestors have come to speak to them.
-No matter what you may think about ghosts talking to people or signs from a previous life, do not ever make fun of these very important Vietnamese beliefs or this part of their culture.
+No matter what you think about ghosts talking to people or signs from a previous life, do not ever make fun of these fundamental Vietnamese beliefs or this part of their culture.

-Vietnamese love to socialize and food, drinking, and being out with their friends is a very important part of their culture.
-That is why in Vietnam you will see that many coffee shops and even sidewalk cafes are filled with Vietnamese socializing with their family and friends.
+Vietnamese love to socialize, and food, drinking, and being out with their friends are essential to their culture.
+That is why you will see that many coffee shops and even sidewalk cafes are filled with Vietnamese socializing with their family and friends in Vietnam.

 If you are lucky enough that someone invites you into their home for a meal, it is rude not to eat what they have served you.
-They may also sit down next to you and start to put food on your plate.
+They may also sit next to you and start putting food on your plate.
 Eating the food is a way to show them how much you appreciate their hospitality.

 Vietnam is a wonderful country that has a rich and wonderful culture.
-When you are in Vietnam you will find the Vietnamese to be kind and gracious and welcoming of foreigners.
+When you are in Vietnam, you will find the Vietnamese to be kind, gracious, and welcoming of foreigners.

 Is Vietnam Really Safe To Travel Alone?

-Vietnam is a very safe place to travel alone, but with any country, you are visiting there are a few things you should know about Vietnam and how to ensure you are safe during your travels.
+Vietnam is a very safe place to travel alone, but with any country you visit, there are a few things you should know about Vietnam and how to ensure you are safe during your travels.

 Do I Need A Visa To Travel To Vietnam?

-Any foreign visitor coming to Vietnam will need to organize and look at your Vietnam travel visa before you enter Vietnam.
-There are several types of ways to obtain a Vietnamese visa such as at the Vietnamese Embassy, online through an agent or a visa at the border.
-In some circumstances and to some nationalities Vietnam also offers visa-free exemptions.
+Any foreign visitor coming to Vietnam must organize and look at your Vietnam travel visa before entering Vietnam.
+There are several ways to obtain a Vietnamese visa, such as at the Vietnamese Embassy, online through an agent, or a visa at the border.
+In some circumstances and to some nationalities, Vietnam also offers visa-free exemptions.